ashishnegi/be_autonomous/Architecture.md

 # Tried:
 1) react-native : requires npm version < 5.
-2) phonegap : working good with minimal changes in phonegap.
+2) phonegap : working good with minimal changes in phonegap. : many problem with android-studio
+3) cordova : finally went with cordova and it has all the features that i need. cordova run android puts on mobile also.. :)